-- 9.22 In the Local Plan area there are 5 secondary schools with a combined total number of pupils on the roll in January 2015 of 4378 pupils.
+- 9.11 In the Local Plan area there are 5 secondary schools with a combined total number of pupils on the roll in October 2016 of 4331 pupils.
 There was one secondary school over capacity at January 2015.
-There are commuting flows into and out of Craven to access secondary education notably from Bradford District to South Craven School and to schools in Lancaster and South Lakeland Districts from the north of the plan area. - 9.23 There are 10 special schools in North Yorkshire.
+South Craven School provides places for pupils who live in the area served by the primary schools at Cononley, Cowling, Glusburn, Kildwick, Lothersdale and Sutton in- Craven.
+South Craven School also serves the area of the Bradford Metropolitan District Council for those pupils whose main home is in the electoral areas of Eastburn, Silsden and Steeton.
+There are commuting flows into and out of Craven to access secondary education notably from Bradford District to South Craven School and to schools in Lancaster and South Lakeland Districts from the north of the plan area. - 9.12 There are 10 special schools in North Yorkshire.
 In addition, a number of mainstream schools also have extra resources to allow them to make provision for certain types of special education needs.
 These are called enhanced mainstream schools.
-There is 1 special school in Craven in Skipton and 2 enhanced mainstream schools in the Craven Local Plan area. - 9.24 Craven College is the only further education provider in Craven with campus facilities at the Auction Mart, Aireville campus, High Street and Tyro training in Skipton.
+There is 1 special school in Craven in Skipton and 2 enhanced mainstream schools in the Craven Local Plan area.

+9.13 Craven College is the only further education provider in Craven with campus facilities at the Auction Mart, Aireville campus, High Street and Tyro training in Skipton.
 There are further facilities in Scarborough and at Leeds Bradford Airport.
 The college has over 6000 students and offers courses including A Levels, apprenticeships, vocational qualifications and degrees.
-The nearest universities are in Bradford, Leeds and Lancaster.
+The nearest universities are in Bradford, Leeds and Lancaster